 Questions about the Standard Bank personal loan calculator

-Are the values returned by the calculator accurate?
+Are the values returned by the tool accurate?

-The calculator only gives you an estimate of how much the loan is likely to cost you.
+It only gives you an estimate of how much the finance is likely to cost you.
 The actual charges from the bank might differ slightly.

 What happens if I don’t use the Standard Bank loan calculator?

-The calculator is meant to prepare you and allow you to choose the best loan option.
-Not using it might result in you missing out on better loan offers.
-You might also end up taking an expensive loan that you will not be able to pay back.
+The tool is meant to prepare you and allow you to choose the best option.
+Not using it might result in you missing out on better offers.
+You might also end up taking an expensive finance product that you will not be able to pay back.

 What is the best monthly repayment amount for me?

 It is best to choose a monthly instalment you can afford.
-However, you’re reminded that the smaller your monthly instalments are, the longer it will take you to pay off the loan.
+However, you’re reminded that the smaller your monthly instalments are, the longer it will take you to pay off your debt.
 That means you’ll have to pay more in interest.
 A more cost-effective solution is to choose a monthly repayment amount that helps you minimize interest payments without crowding your budget.